ricardo-yuxi/cpp/README.md

 <img src="images/variable_types.png" alt="">

 > C++ does not provide a basic string type.
-However, a standard implementation of a string is provided as part of the standard library as described later in this chapter and in Chapter 13.
+However, a standard implementation of a string is provided as part of the standard library as described later.

 Variables can be converted to other types by casting them.
 For example, an int can be cast to a bool.
 C++ provides three ways of explicitly changing the type of a variable.
 The first method is a holdover from C, but is still the most commonly used.
 The second method seems more natural at first but is rarely seen.
 The third method is the most verbose, but often considered the cleanest.